NYPL/ami-preservation/docs/pages/preservationServices/shipping.md

 ## Shipping
 * Boxes are migrated following coordination with SFP:
-  * See [Project Workflow instructions](project-workflow) for information regarding box check-out.
+  * See [Box Check-Out/In Google Sheet Color-Coding Guide](https://nypl.github.io/ami-preservation/pages/preservationServices/vendorDigitization/vendor-project-management.html#box-check-outin-google-sheet-color-coding-guide) for information regarding box check-out.
   * MPC/MPA, Shipper, and Vendor sign document upon pick-up / delivery.
 * **IF SHIPPING TO MULTIPLE VENDORS:** Print paper signs with the destination city tape to top of each pallet to distinguish multiple shipments to different vendors.
 * Shippers arrive, wrap, and take pallets.